Download Careers360 App

 Cost of Living in Russia vs India

-• Rental prices in Russia are 39.0% higher than in India.
+• Rental prices in India are 66.1% lower than in Russia.

 • Consumer Prices in Russia are 21.2% higher than in India (without rent).